BBaysinger/bb-portfolio/README.md

 - Make the hero animation more game-like
   - Still exploring rendering capabilities to know just how much I can get out of it
-  - But it should become more than just a fidget spinner
+  - But it will become more than just a fidget spinner
 - Most of the notable features will become their own portable repos
+- Filterable Project Tags/Categories
 - Interactive tutorials for the kinetic orb (vs current arrow/tooltips) and carousel
 - Walkthrough videos playable within the project carousel
 - Project upkeep: framework/library upgrades across showcased projects